-Open access from all of your internet connected devices both inside your building and on the move (e.g. via a mobile network) with no special passwords or logins required - helping to protect the user’s identity.
+Open access and listed as an Accredited Organisation for all staff, from all of your internet connected devices both inside your building and on the move (e.g. via a mobile network) with no special passwords or logins required.

 A reliable and authoritative information source with ‘human curation’ which ensures complete clarity and transparency - and there is no ‘spin factor’.